Operational Research Society: Governance

+The governance of The OR Society is structured around a Council, which serves as the governing body responsible for the strategic direction and overall management of the society.
+The Council comprises elected members, including the President, Vice-President, Treasurer, and other key officers.

+The President of the society typically serves a term of two years, while other council members may serve in various capacities for terms ranging from one to three years.
+These roles are filled through elections, ensuring that governance remains democratic and representative of the society’s diverse membership.
+The Council meets regularly to discuss matters related to policy, finance, membership, and the future development of the society.

+Several committees support the Council in carrying out its duties.
+Each committee focuses on specific areas such as financial oversight, scholarly output, and professional development.
 The management of the society is overseen by a General Council, consisting of up to 36 members.
 Its affairs are managed by a board, consisting of five officers elected by the membership, including the President, the immediate Past President or the President Elect, two vice presidents, an Honorary Treasurer, and up to six members of the General Council.

-The current president is Professor Edmund Burke.
+The current president is Professor Sanja Petrovic.
 Previous presidents have included Sir Owen Wansbrough-Jones, Maurice Kendall, John Giffard, 3rd Earl of Halsbury, George Alfred Barnard, and K. D. Tocher.